thoughtspot/thoughtspot.github.io/pages/admin/backup_restore/overview_snapshot.md

 1. Log in to the Linux shell using SSH.
 2. Initiate a snapshot, providing a name and reason for creating it: Snapshot names must be 44 characters or less.
-   You can have up to 20 manual snapshots at a time, after which, you have to clear one before you are able to create another.

     ```
     $ tscli snapshot create <snapshot_name> <reason>